 Restoration of your implants may occur the day of placement, a few weeks, or several months after placement.
 The timing of the restoration is determined by multiple factors which include the size and stability of the implant(s) at the time of placement, the number of implants placed, the position of the implants, and multiple other factors.
 The final restoration of your implant(s) will be performed by a restorative dentist.

 Few implants fail.
 Those that fail usually do so because of infection or excess forces.
 Once your implant(s) is restored, periodic evaluation and possibly cleaning of that implant and its restoration are important.
-To reduce the probability of infection effective daily oral hygiene is important and we suggest the fabrication and wearing of a protective device worn while sleeping to reduce the amount of pressure on your implants.
+To reduce the probability of infection effective daily oral hygiene is important.
+If you clench or grind your teeth at night we suggest the fabrication and wearing of a protective device worn while sleeping to reduce the amount of pressure on your implants.

 Call Dallas Office Phone Number 214-691-2404 to schedule a consultation.